rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/README.md

 oc create -f greetings-pipelinerun.yaml
 ```

-(Extra points: Can you explain why "apply" cannot be used here?)
+QUESTION: Can you explain why "oc apply" cannot be used here?

-Tip: Tekton variables can be found at [this link](https://tekton.dev/docs/pipelines/variables/).

 Review the logs of the `finally` task.
 Can you explain the status?

-We will wait for the rest of the class to complete the exercise and move on to [Exercise 3](../Exercise-3/README.md)
+We will wait for the rest of the class to complete the exercise and move on to [Exercise 3](../Exercise-3/README.md).